MSE & WE @ OSU

 Examples include biomaterials to repair the body, fuel cells for clean renewable power, nano-technology & exotic composites for high-tech applications, and advanced alloys for the automotive and aerospace industries.
 Due to this near-universal significance, materials engineers readily find high-paying jobs upon graduation.

-Closely allied to materials study is the understanding of how materials are joined.
+Welding Engineering (WE) is closely allied to the study of MSE and involves the technology behind efficiently joining conventional and advanced materials.
+WE explores the complex intersection of plasma and solid state physics, materials science, mechanical engineering and design, materials processing, and real-world applications.
 Welding is a critical manufacturing process that has been estimated to affect over 50% of the products manufactured in the U.S. Almost every segment of our economy depends, to some degree, on welding and materials joining.

 A background other than MSE or WE?
 Great!